Your Information. Your Rights. Our Responsibilities.

 SouthLight reserves the right to change the terms of this notice and to make new notice provisions effective for all protected health information it maintains.
 Revised notices will promptly be available at the program sites for clients requesting a copy.

 You may complain to SouthLight, Inc., Wake County Human Services, and the Secretary of the United States Department of Health and Human Services if you believe that your privacy rights have been violated under HIPAA.

-You may contact the program director or counselor regarding how to file a compliant or grievance.
-In addition, SouthLight’s “YOUR RIGHTS” client brochure provides information regarding how to file a compliant and the grievance procedure.
+You may contact the program director or counselor regarding how to file a complaint or grievance.
+In addition, SouthLight’s “YOUR RIGHTS” client brochure provides information regarding how to file a complaint and the grievance procedure.
 The “YOUR RIGHTS” brochure is provided to you at your client orientation upon admission to SouthLight, but you may also request a copy of it at any time from a staff member.
 In addition, SouthLight’s compliance line is Client Advocacy Office is at (919) 787-6131 X 1130.